AbdullahAlzeid/Openrelik-worker-hindsight/README.md

 ## Deploy
-Update your `config.env` file to set OPENRELIK_WORKER_HINDSIGHT_VERSION to the tagged release version you want to use (or you can use the latest tag).
+Update your `config.env` file to set OPENRELIK_WORKER_HINDSIGHT_VERSION to the tagged release version you want to use (or you can use the "latest" tag).
 Then add the below configuration to the OpenRelik docker-compose.yml file.

 ```
 openrelik-worker-hindsight: